The Idsted or Flensburg Lions in astrogeography. Astrology, History & Art: astrological analyses regarding the positions of the lion sculptures.

-In 2010 the danish side decided to want to bring back the statue to its former location in Flensburg to commemorate the danish victory in 1850 and the german side decided to accept the proposal in order to set a monument for german responsibility for war crimes in World War 2 and for the will for good relations with the danish neighbours.
+In 2010 the Danish side decided to want to bring back the statue to its former location in Flensburg to commemorate the Danish victory in 1850 and the German side decided to accept the proposal in order to set a monument for German responsibility for war crimes in World War 2 and for the will for good relations with the danish neighbors.

 The picture above shows the Flensburg Lion in 2011 after it was brought back to St. Mary`s Cemetery in Flensburg.
 The site here is located in the combination of air sign Gemini the sign of signposts and roads with fire sign Sagittarius the sign of decoration, victory and triumph.
 The astrogeographic constellation combines two opposition signs.
 This can be taken for a clear indication of the statue`s problematic history and the confrontation which such monuments provoke when placed in a conquered territory.
 To some extent the position of the sculpture indicated that it was chosen to document the danish territorial claim for Schleswig.
 But realistically on the other hand it has to be understood that a position in Taurus, Cancer, Leo, Aries or Capricorn would have been a much more enforced documentation of a territorial claim than one in the relatively unstable constellation of these two mutable signs.
 Particularly Gemini as the sign of roads and bridges can hardly be called a definte indicator for territorial claims.
 This is also expressed in the fact the majestic lion wasn`t erected on a market place or in front of the town hall but on a cemetery.